rarabzad/Pavics_tools/RDRS/README.md

 ### Dependencies

-Before using the script, make sure you have the following Python dependencies installed:
+Before using the script, make sure you have the following Python dependencies installed (Generally Pavics has these installed):

-- Python 3.x
 - `xarray`
 - `geopandas`
 - `numpy`